What Happens If My Business Gets Hacked?

 They are the ones capable of:

-staying calm under pressure,
+Staying calm under pressure

-and trusting experienced operators to execute response correctly.
+Trusting experienced operators to execute response correctly

 That is why cyber resilience cannot be treated as a compliance exercise or delegated entirely to IT.